matteosacchetto/node-zip-cli/README.md

 Since version 0.2.0, the package also includes a bash completion script.
 If you install the package globally, you are on Linux and you use bash as your main shell, I highly suggest installing bash completion, as it improves the UX of this module.

-To install it, i recommend to perform the following steps.
+To install it, I recommend to perform the following steps.

-Find where did npm isntall this package.
+Find where npm installed this package.
 To do so you can run the following command

 ```bash
 npm list -g -p | grep node-zip-cli